K-type main-sequence star: Description

+Subdwarfs

+There are subdwarf stars, that is stars of luminosity class VI, of spectral class K. These stars are fusing hydrogen in their cores like normal main-sequence stars, but due to their low metallicity they lie about two magnitudes below the main sequence (ie. less luminous).

 Nomenclature

 In modern usage, the names applied to K-type main sequence stars vary.
 When explicitly defined, late K dwarfs are typically grouped with early to mid-M-class stars as red dwarfs, but in other cases red dwarf is restricted just to M-class stars.
 In some cases all K stars are included as red dwarfs, and occasionally even earlier stars.
 The term orange dwarf is often applied to early-K stars, but in some cases it is used for all K-type main sequence stars.